-MARS Light distinguishes betwenn intended and emergency switching.
-This distinction is necessary due to subtle differences in the communication architecture (synchronous communication vs synchronous communication, see sections 3.2 and 3.3).
+In contrast to DRBD, MARS Light distinguishes between intended and emergency switching.
+This distinction is necessary due to subtle differences in the communication architecture (asynchronous communication vs synchronous communication, see sections 3.2 and 3.3).

 2.4.2.1.
 Intended Switching